easy-apps-xyz/docs/resources/termsofservice.md

 **Normal Bot Users**: You may stop using the Normal Bot at any time by removing it from your server.

-**White-Label Clients**: You may terminate your use of the Service at any time by canceling your subscription as described in Section 6.2.6.
+**White-Label Clients**: You may terminate your use of the Service at any time by cancelling your subscription as described in Section 6.2.6.

 ### 9.2 Termination by EasyApps